MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 ## Limitations

-A widget can decide its own size only within thw constraints given to it by is parent This means a widget can't have any size it wants
+A widget can decide its own size only within the constraints given to it by its parent This means a widget can't have any size it wants

 A widget can't know and doesnt decide its own position on the screen since its the widgets parent who decides the position of the widget